1. Natural Gas Formation

 4.2 Where Natural Gas is Found and How it is Obtained: Underground Coal Gasification (UCG)

-4.3 Where Natural Gas Is Found and How it is Obtained: Traditional Well Drilling
+4.3 Where Natural Gas Is Found and How It Is Obtained: Traditional Well Drilling

-Vertical well drilling is another method of extracting natural gas.
-Gas deposit exploration is done and well locations are determined.
-Various natural gas reservoirs are located at quite shallow depths, typically conventional natural gas reservoirs.
+Vertical well drilling is a common method for extracting natural gas.
+After exploration, well locations are determined.
+Many natural gas reservoirs, particularly conventional ones, are found at relatively shallow depths.
 Horizontal drilling or hydraulic fracturing is not necessary to extract natural gas from these reservoirs because the gas pockets are typically found close to the earth’s surface and not in tight rock layers.
-These natural gas deposits are mainly of bacterial origin that keeps on producing the gas at relatively shallow depths and can also be classified as biogenic gas.
+These natural gas deposits are primarily of bacterial origin, continuously producing gas at relatively shallow depths, and are classified as biogenic gas.
 Vertical wells are drilled at depths varying from 300m-800m until a gas pocket is reached and gas starts flowing toward the surface.
 Horizontal drilling may be considered in some cases to interconnect wells and gas pockets in an underground system to increase the flow of wells.
-These natural gas wells usually produce gas at low pressures varying from 0.2Bar to 4Bar.
+These natural gas wells usually produce gas at low pressures varying from 0.2 to 4 bar.